SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 ![You will find the free-text search to the right in the top bar -screenshot][img3]

 > [!TIP]
 > Want to see a list of all your contacts?
-Click on the **Selections** icon in the left-side navigator panel and search for “All Contacts” to see a pre-configured selection.
+Click on the **Selections** icon in the left-side navigator panel and search for "All Contacts" to see a pre-configured selection.

 ## Use typical searches as a starting point

-A typical search is a pre-defined search that we’ve set up for you, so you can see what other users typically search for.
+A typical search is a pre-defined search that we've set up for you, so you can see what other users typically search for.
 Each data set in the Find screen contains a list of typical searches that are ready to be used.

 A typical search is a great way to start looking for data in SuperOffice CRM.
 You can find typical searches by clicking underneath the group of data you are interested in.
 Containing pre-set search criteria, typical searches can be used as they are, modified or expanded.

-As an example, let’s take a look at a typical search called "My overdue follow-ups".
-This search will give you a list of all the activities that you haven’t completed yet, which are as, a result, overdue.
+### Example: My overdue follow-ups

-When you set up the search criteria for this search, you can decide which type of activities you want to search for.
+This search will give you a list of all the activities that you have not completed yet.
+When you set up the criteria for this search, you can decide which type of activities you want to search for.

 ![Click the Find button in the top bar and select typical searches in the drop-down menu -screenshot][img5]

 Typical searches are there to help you get started and create your own search of CRM data.
-After you’ve selected a typical search, you can add and edit the search criteria.
-And once you’ve created a useful search that you’d like to use again, you can save it as a selection.
+After you've selected a typical search, you can add and edit the search criteria.
+And once you've created a useful search that you'd like to use again, you can save it as a selection.

 Watch this video to learn how to do a typical search and modify it by adding new search criteria or follow the step-by-step guide below (video length – 3:01):